Haggle1996/RevolutionPack/NOTES.md

 4. EC - unlimited

 - IE Assembler used to make cables.
 Requires 3 steps for EIO.
+- IE to BC or BC to IE?
 - Remove Recurrent Complex structures
 - Update website
 - Flansmod guns need recipes